-It goes without saying that the best laptops for travel bloggers are all on the smaller side, lightweight, and reliable, but what else do you need to look for when it comes to laptops for bloggers?
+But what else do you need to look for when it comes to laptops for bloggers?

 When you are choosing a laptop, there are certain specifications that you should keep an eye out for to ensure that the device you’re buying is powerful enough for the things you need it for.

 Of course – every travel blogger has different needs.

 Personally, I hardly ever edit photos, and I don’t take video at all, so a super powerful computer with a large memory was not all that important to me.

 If you do spend a lot of time on those things, you’ll need to make sure you’re choosing the best travel laptop for you.

 Here are some of the most important things to consider when it comes to the best laptop for blogging: